rmans/Nexus/src/nexus/docs/readmes/INSTALLER_CHECKLIST.md

 # Installer Development Checklist

-This checklist helps ensure your installer meets all requirements and provides a smooth user experience.
+This checklist helps ensure your installer meets all requirements and provides a smooth user experience with the hybrid configuration system and smart update features.

 ## Pre-Development